neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 ### Model Format
 By default, to deploy YOLOv5 using DeepSparse Engine it is required to supply the model in the ONNX format.
-This grants the Engine the flexibility to serve any model in a framework-agnostic environment.
+This grants the engine the flexibility to serve any model in a framework-agnostic environment.

 Below we describe two possibilities to obtain the required ONNX model.